Conditional Predictive Inference for Missing Outcomes: Introduction

 Prediction sets go back to \cite{Wilks1941}, \cite{Wald1943}, \cite{scheffe1945non}, and \cite{tukey1947non,tukey1948nonparametric}.
 Distribution-free inference and the conformal prediction framework have been extensively studied in recent works \citep[see, e.g.,][]{saunders1999transduction,vovk1999machine,papadopoulos2002inductive,vovk2005algorithmic,vovk2012conditional, Chernozhukov2018,dunn2022distribution,lei2013distribution,lei2014distribution,lei2015conformal,lei2018distribution,angelopoulos2021gentle,guan2022prediction,guan2023localized, guan2023conformal,romano2020classification,bates2023testing,einbinder2022training,liang2022integrative,liang2023conformal}.
 Conformal prediction provides a general framework for constructing prediction intervals with a marginal coverage guarantee under the exchangeability of datapoints.
 Predictive inference methods \citep[e.g.,][etc]{geisser2017predictive} have been developed under various assumptions \citep[see, e.g.,][]{Park2020PAC,park2021pac,park2022pac,sesia2022conformal,qiu2022prediction,li2022pac,kaur2022idecode,si2023pac}.

 Several works have explored the possibility of attaining stronger guarantees. \citet{vovk2012conditional} shows that split conformal prediction provides good control of conditional coverage if the sample size is sufficiently large; equivalently to the coverage properties of tolerance regions \citep{Wilks1941}. \cite{lei2014distribution} shows that finite sample validity conditional on all feature values implies infinite-length prediction sets almost surely.
 For test-conditional predictive inference, \citet{foygel2021limits} proves an impossibility result for the goal of bounding the conditional coverage rate when the feature distribution is nonatomic (i.e., has no point mass). \citet{barber2020distribution} and \citet{lee2021distribution} discuss a distribution-free regression problem where the goal is to cover the conditional mean $\EEst{Y_{n+1}}{X_{n+1}}$ and provide impossibility results for nonatomic features.
-Other works examine training-conditional inference, where one aims to construct a prediction set that bounds $\PPst{Y_{n+1} \in \Ch(X_{n+1})}{(X_i,Y_i)_{1 \le i \le n}}$.
-For this goal, the gap between conditional and marginal inference turns out to be less severe~\citep{bian2023training}.
+Consequently, several works have explored relaxed targets for conditional predictive inference.
+For example, \citet{hore2023conformal} propose a method that approximately controls the coverage rate conditional on a neighborhood of the test input, while \citet{gibbs2025conformal} discuss a relaxation of the multi-accuracy condition, which, in special cases, leads to bin-conditional coverage control.

 Inference on the missing outcomes is closely related to the problem of prediction under covariate shift \citep[see e.g.,][]{shimodaira2000improving, quinonero2009dataset, Sugiyama2012}.
 We further discuss the relation between the missing data problem and the covariate shift problem in Section~\ref{sec:in_exp}, but to briefly outline the rationale, suppose we are interested in the prediction of only one missing outcome.
 Considering data points with outcomes as training data and the target outcome as the test outcome reduces the problem to prediction under covariate shift.
 On the other hand, in the missing data problem, our focus is on simultaneously inferring multiple missing outcomes, which is different; see Section~\ref{sec:in_exp}.